 I’m not a makeup artist but I’m a huge makeup fan so we decided on an opportunity to create something new, something that had never been done before and we started off with four lipsticks and I thought to myself back then – wow four that’s a lot.
 I thought maybe come up with one lipstick and then fast forwarding now we have lost count … It’s exciting to see that.

-Who is it not for?
 To me Kat von D Beauty is for everybody.
-I mean a lot of people have this misconception that you have to look like me in order to wear it but it’s definitely not true.
-My mum wears my makeup and dresses absolutely nothing like me so I think that if my mum can wear it everybody can and that’s the beauty of being versatile.
+I mean a lot of people have this misconception that you have to look like me in order to wear my makeup, but it’s definitely not true.
+My mum wears it and dresses absolutely nothing like me so I think that if my mum can wear it, everybody can and that’s the beauty of being versatile.
 It speaks to a lot of people and my main objective when creating a product is to inspire people to use this makeup in a way that expresses the way they feel on the inside.
 And that’s it.
 It’s that simple.

 Could you explain your role as the brand founder?